KDE/digikam-doc/setup_application/database_settings.rst

     The digiKam Database Migration Tool

 Now choose the appropriate database types you want to convert to.
-Finally, click on **Migrate** button to convert the database from SQLite to MySQL (or vice versa).
+Finally, click on **Migrate** button to convert the database from SQLite to MariaDB (or vice versa).
 Depending on the database size, this operation can take a while.

 .. note::